 person who acts as coordinator?
 Is there a faculty committee?

-The undergraduate advisor is the initial contact for a student
+The Sociology undergraduate advisor is the initial contact for a student

 interested in the honors program.
 The undergraduate advisor will connect

-the student with the faculty member directing the honors thesis course.
+the student with the faculty member who supervises the year-long honors thesis course

 students recruited for your program?
 May students recommend themselves?

 Sociology majors with a 3.5 GPA in sociology and a 3.3

 cumulative GPA are eligible to apply.
 Applications are accepted each spring.

 The Director of Undergraduate Studies reviews the applications and